soundcloud/Axt/README.md

 Sometimes it can be useful to insert Axt elements to a views that do not correspond to a view itself.
 This can be useful to expose buttons that are handled in UIKit instead, interact with gestures or other objects that are not views, or provide an easy way to interact with view state when testing a view modifier.

+For example, here is how we can expose the contents of an alert:

 ```swift
 content.alert(isPresented: $isPresented) {
     Alert(